pawelowski/KitbogaNotifier/README.md

 NOTE: Also used programes clients like Postman or Insomnia to preview the token myself.

 3. Auth token was generated from the API and printed in the Serial Monitor.
-Grabed it and pasted to `access_token` in Arduino IDE (it lasts for around 60 days, this will prevent creating a new one when you power cycle your device in early stages).
+Grabed it and pasted to `access_token` in Arduino IDE (it lasts for around 60 days, this prevents creating a new one when I often power cycle the device in early stages).
 Commented back the #156 line, re-uploaded the code with a valid `auth_token`.

-Erros in the Serial Monitor for debugging.
+Erros are shown in the Serial Monitor for debugging.
 Further lines from the code can be uncommented to print important variables.

 ## STL and printing details